halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

     .. image:: images/BL02-ScaleandRotate.gif
         :alt: Scale and Rotate the World

+Adding Additional Items
+#################

+Once you begin modeling your scene in Blender, you may require addtional pointclouds or planes to build out your scene.
+It is easy to go back to After Effects and create additional layers, ammend the orginal JSON file, and import them into your Blender scene while maintaining the world scale and rotation you have already set.

 #.
 Adding Additional Items - After Effects

    * In After Effects you set the frame to the frame number in Blender to see the same footage